Theme:

 el.onmouseleave = (e) => { ... }

 Events bubble up the tree.
 Call e.stopPropagation() to stop bubbling.
-Event objects include clientX, clientY, and target.
+Event objects include clientX, clientY, target, and hand.

 Geometry